Greece Refugee Project – Easter 2019

-If you have any further questions about the project, you can either speak to a Student Life staff member on your local campus or contact us on the details below and we’d be happy to answer any questions you may have.
+If you have any further questions about the project, you can either speak to an Agapé Student Life staff member on your local campus or contact us on the details below and we’d be happy to answer any questions you may have.

 Phone: 0121 765 4404

 *Please note that when you are accepted as a participant on the project, we will require an initial deposit of £100 by Friday 2nd February 2018.
-A further amount of £200 will be due by Wednesday 1st March and the final balance due by Friday 24th March, two weeks prior to departure.
+A further amount of £200 will be due by Friday 16th February 2018 and the final balance due by Friday 9th March 2018, two weeks prior to departure.

 Of this amount: Approx. £200 is the payment for your ATOL protected flight and the remaining payment is for the rest of your project costs.
 If we become insolvent and have to close, only the payment for your ATOL protected flight will be refundable under the ATOL scheme.
 Click here for full details of our terms of operations in relation to your project.